rage/tmc-langs-rust/README.md

 A library for creating language plugins.

+### tmc-langs-plugins

+A library that provides a convenient API for using all the different plugins.

 ### tmc-langs-util

-A utility library that contains various kinds of useful functionality for the other projects.
+A utility library that contains various kinds of useful functionality for other projects.

 ### plugins/csharp